Icy conditions caused a 56-vehicle accident in Pennsylvania recently. In many cases, these car crashes are preventable.

 When winter weather is present, it’s important to travel at slower speeds, as it’s much more difficult to stop or change direction on ice and snow.
 Remain a safe distance from the car in front of you in case a quick stop becomes necessary or traffic patterns change suddenly.
 Also, if you need to brake, note that anti-lock brake systems require firm, steady pressure, while you should gently pump the brakes of cars without this feature.

-Even the most cautious drivers may be involved in a winter weather auto accident, which may be the fault of negligent motorists, poor road maintenance, faulty vehicle parts or other factors.
-If you or a loved one has been injured in a serious car accident in Pennsylvania, work with an experienced Easton personal injury attorney.
+Even the most cautious drivers may be involved in a winter weather auto accident, which may be the fault of negligent motorists, poor road maintenance, faulty vehicle parts, or other factors.
+If you or a loved one has been injured in a serious car accident in Pennsylvania, work with an experienced Easton car accident injury attorney.